-On August 31, 2015, Judge Paul Engelmayer approved a 60-day stay to allow the parties to explore settlement.
+On Aug.
+31, 2015, Judge Paul Engelmayer approved a 60-day stay to allow the parties to explore settlement.
+On Oct.
+30, 2015, Judge Engelmayer approved a second request to stay through Dec.
+17, 2015, to allow the parties to continue to engage in settlement negotiations.
 According to the docket, FDA has not yet appealed the order.

-Significance of the Procedural Posture in Amarin
+Significance of the procedural posture in Amarin